Frequently Asked Questions

 Do other states allow people to vote after they are released from prison?

-Yes, 19 other states1 plus the District of Columbia allow a person to vote after they are released from prison.
+- Yes, 19 other states plus the District of Columbia allow a person to vote after they are released from prison.
 Two of these states (Maine, Vermont) never take voting rights away for people with criminal convictions.

 What’s the legislative history on this?
 Haven’t we already fixed felony disenfranchisement in California?